fritzrehde/watchbind/README.md

 **TLDR**: operations are separated by `+`, keybindings are separated by `,`

-#### Via toml config file
+#### Via TOML Config File

-In a toml config file, specify keybindings like so:
+In a TOML config file, specify keybindings like so:
 ```toml
 [keybindings]
 "KEY" = [ "OP" ]